BIO 117 - Principles of Biology I

 - Compare and contrast the hypotheses explaining the origin of life on earth.

-- Perform ecological qualitative and qualitative analyses.
+- Perform ecological qualitative and quantitative analyses.

 - Using examples - explain the concept of emergent properties from the molecular level to the level of the biosphere.

 - Using examples - list, discuss, and compare the various ecological levels of life on our planet and how human activities are placing these in danger.